pmitros/school-committee/README.md

 What's not your platform?
 -----------------

-These are things I believe in, but which I'm not sure are sufficiently within school committee control for me to be able to make any sort of
+These are things I believe in, will support, but which may be out of school committee control, so I cannot make any sort of commitment:
-commitment:

 * **Universal pre-K**.
 This is something we do need to do, but it requires the city council.
 The school committee doesn't have that